Colorado Eagles top South Carolina Stingrays in 2OT in Game 1 of ECHL’s Kelly Cup Finals

 Garbowsky also scored Colorado's first goal; Scott Tanski and Scott McParland scored for South Carolina.
 Milner was brilliant most of the night, making 43 saves under a withering Eagles' assault, and his counterpart, Colorado's Lukas Hafner, made 32 saves of his own.

 "I just like how our guys battled, didn't get frustrated when we didn't score," said Aaron Schneekloth, the Eagles' first-year head coach.
 "They didn't give up and they didn't think the game was over."

-Schneekloth spent Colorado's long wait for Game 1 — the Eagles won their conference final in five games while South Carolina's went seven — bouncing between excitement and anxiety, and the entire arena ran that emotional gamut pregame, the buzz building until the rink was bathed in yellow and crimson spotlights, until an air-raid siren welcomed the players to the ice and whipped the crowd into a frenzy.
+Schneekloth spent Colorado's long wait for game one — the Eagles won their conference final in five games while South Carolina's went seven — bouncing between excitement and anxiety, and the entire arena ran that emotional gamut pregame, the buzz building until the rink was bathed in yellow and crimson spotlights, until an air-raid siren welcomed the players to the ice and whipped the crowd into a frenzy.

 The Eagles lived in South Carolina's zone for much of the first period.
 Colorado had four scoring chances in the game's first minute and a half.
-It subjected Milner to a blistering volley of shots and a seemingly endless series of rushes, outshooting South Carolina 16-7 in the period on its way to a 46-34 shot advantage for the game.
+It subjected Stingrays goalie Parker Milner to a blistering volley of shots and a seemingly endless series of rushes, outshooting South Carolina 16-7 in the period on its way to a 46-34 shot advantage for the game.